Lesson 53: A Complete Short Baroque Sonata

 - Loeillet of Ghent: Sonata in C major, Op.
 3 No. 1

-When you can play one of the sonatas above end-to-end, in a single sitting, with intentional rests between movements and an unbroken sense of pulse across the whole arc, move on to Lesson 54.
+When one of the sonatas above plays end-to-end in a single sitting with an unbroken sense of pulse across the whole arc, move on to Lesson 54.